hipstas/ava_documentation/pages/SpreadsheetTemplates.md

 layout: home
 nav_order: 5
 ---

-# Log into [https://avannotate.netlify.app/](https://avannotate.netlify.app) with your GitHub credentials.
+# Log into the [AVAnnotate application](https://avannotate.netlify.app) with your GitHub credentials
 For bulk uploading projects, please use the following templates.
 The Event and Tags (optional) templates represent the whole project.
 Each AV “event” must be listed on the Event spreadsheet.
 Each tag used in the project is listed on the Tags spreadsheet.
 Once the project is built, an Annotations spreadsheet is uploaded for each event.
 ## PLEASE NOTE: For a successful upload, ALL CELLS in the columns used should be filled out in the following spreadsheets.

+---

 # [Event Spreadsheet Template](https://docs.google.com/spreadsheets/d/1noYKA8DFaHkSLq-MXSPwCccY3YFeyR52/edit?usp=drive_link&ouid=112492510360958259862&rtpof=true&sd=true)
 This template organizes the events in a project and associates the AV files with that event.
 An “event” might be an interview, an oral history, a performance, a speech, a reading, or a conference that takes place over multiple days.
 (This list is not exhaustive, and the audiovisual material you’re working with may or may not fall into one of these “event” categories.)